District Facts

 • St. Johns County of Hospitality and Tourism – The Academy of Hospitality and Tourism has partnered with the North Florida Hotel and Lodging Association, and local companies including Ponte Vedra Inn and Club and Sysco, to give students the professional skills and real-world experience they will need to find success in the Hospitality and Tourism industry.

-• Academy of Biotechnology and Medical Research – a STEM program focusing on the use of living organisms to solve problems or make useful products from biological systems
+• Academy of Biotechnology and Medical Research – A STEM program focusing on the use of living organisms to solve problems or make useful products from biological systems.
+The skills learned will prepare students for medical and science related fields.

-• Academy of International Business and Marketing – a program offering two strands: Business which focuses on hands-on training in an integrated academic and business curriculum or Marketing which focuses on the foundations of marketing management and functions
+• Academy of International Business and Marketing – A program offering two strands: Business which focuses on the financial and legal aspects of business and Marketing which focuses on the development and promotion of consumer and industrial goods and services.

-• Academy of Information Technology – a program providing relevant technical knowledge and skills, content includes computer application skills, computer hardware, software applications, web applications, systems support programming and network concepts
+• Academy of Information Technology – A comprehensive computer science program that includes computer application skills, computer hardware, software applications, web applications, systems support, programming, Cloud, and network concepts.

 • St. Johns County Academy of Future Educators – The four-year curriculum, rich with dual enrollment opportunities, embraces a core of exploratory teaching courses which allow students the advantage to begin student teaching while in high school.

-• Academy of Culinary Arts – a curriculum that integrates academic and technical training for a variety of careers in the high-demand field of food service, preparation and hospitality
+• Academy of Culinary Arts – A four course curriculum that integrates theory and technical skills training for a variety of high-demand careers in the food service and hospitality industry.

-• AICE – Cambridge Advanced International Certificate of Education (SAHS)
+• AICE – Cambridge Advanced International Certificate of Education (BHS, SAHS)

 • AP – Advanced Placement Courses (All Schools)